Apollys/TheLibraryOfLife/think_like_a_monk.md

 #### Ego

-> Reflect on the you who emergtes when nobody else is around, no one to impress, no one with something to offer you.
+> Reflect on the you who emerges when nobody else is around, no one to impress, no one with something to offer you.
 That is a glimpse into who you truly are.
 >
 > "You are who you are when no one is watching."
 >